Theater & Cinema

 Independance Set Creation.

-Djibril Diop Mambéty left behind films that still constitute true artistic gems, referenced in African cinema today.
-Through his moving tales, oscillating between documentary and musical genres, Mambéty revealed Senegal, his Senegal, to the whole world.
+Djibril Diop Mambéty left behind films that remain true artistic gems, referenced in African cinema.
+Through moving tales, oscillating between documentary and musical genres, he revealed Senegal—his Senegal—to the world.

 Recommended